Sparklane/s3sync/Readme.md

 ALLOW_DELETE | false | if true, deletes will also be sync to DEST_PATH
 CRON | * * * * * |  a valid cron expression (ex: `*/5 * * * *` runs every 5 minutes).
 By default: every minutes.
-DOWNLOAD_ON_START | false |  if true, it will download all content of DEST_PATH back to FROM_PATH at launch
+DOWNLOAD_ON_START | false |  if true, it will download all content of DEST_PATH back to FROM_PATH at launch LINKED_CONTAINER | *null* | if set, the name of the container is killed when new files are synced

 ## Examples